wobbinhood/unified/README.md

 # NWNX:EE (build 8193.9 - v80 - STABLE build)

+This branch contains the latest stable build of NWN.
+It is only current in cases when the [master](https://github.com/nwnxee/unified/tree/master) branch is targeting a development build.
+If the master branch is targeting a stable build, this branch is one stable build out of date.

 - Latest release: [build8193.9](https://github.com/nwnxee/unified/releases/tag/build8193.9) - [Changelog](https://github.com/nwnxee/unified/blob/master/CHANGELOG.md#81937)
 - Docker tag: `nwnxee/unified:build8193.9`
 - nwserver-linux md5: `1d0a2b7317fa5c522c945a054a932378`